mku11/Salmon-AES-CTR/README.md

 ### SalmonFS API:
 ```
 // Create a sequencer.
-Make sure this path is safe and does NOT get backed up!
+Make sure this path is safe and excluded from your backups
 String sequencerPath = "c:\\users\\<username>\\AppData\\Local\\<somefolder>\\salmon_sequencer.xml";
 SalmonFileSequencer sequencer = new SalmonFileSequencer(new JavaFile(sequencerPath), new SalmonSequenceSerializer());

-// create() or open() a virtual drive provided a location and a text password
+// create() or open() a virtual drive provided with a location and a text password
 // Supported drives: JavaDrive, DotNetDrive, PyDrive, JsDrive, JsHttpDrive (remote), JsNodeDrive (node.js)
-SalmonDrive drive = JavaDrive.create(new JavaFile("c:\\path\\to\\your\\salmon\\vault"), password, sequencer);
+SalmonDrive drive = JavaDrive.create(new JavaFile("c:\\path\\to\\your\\virtual\\drive"), password, sequencer);

 // Create an importer with 2 threads for parallel processing
 SalmonFileCommander commander = new SalmonFileCommander(256 * 1024, 256 * 1024, 2);

-// and import multiple files
+// import multiple files to encrypted drive
 JavaFile[] files = new JavaFile[]{new JavaFile("data/file1.txt"), new JavaFile("data/file2.txt")};
 commander.importFiles(files, drive.getRoot(), false, true, null, null, null);
 commander.close();

-// use the virtual filesystem API to list or directly get the files in the drive
+// use the virtual drive API to list the files
 SalmonFile root = drive.getRoot();
 SalmonFile[] salmonFiles = root.listFiles();